-Notes to Unaudited Consolidated Financial Statements (continued) (Expressed in Thousands of U.S. dollars, except per share amounts and otherwise stated.)
-Three months ended December 31, 2007 and 2008
+Notes to Consolidated Financial Statements (continued) (Expressed in Thousands of U.S. dollars, except per share amounts and otherwise stated.)
+Years ended September 30, 2008 and 2007

 (g) Government assistance

 The Company receives indirect financial assistance from the government by way of the investment tax credit program.
 This program provides assistance, by way of direct payments and reductions in corporate income taxes, for specially defined qualifying expenditures.
 Investment tax credits are credited against the related research and development expenses, or capital assets.